MatrixMagician/proxmox-lxc-autoscale/README.md

 The installer will automatically:
 - Install all performance optimization dependencies
-- Download and configure all 28+ optimized modules
+- Download and configure all 22 core optimized modules
 - Set up monitoring and caching systems
 - Validate all components for enterprise-grade operation